 For the most part, when you look at the graphs you see a line with a hump.
 Point scoring percentages are lower when service errors are lowest.
 They then rise as errors increase, but only up to a certain point.
 After that the extra errors negatively impact point scoring.
 In other words, there’s a kind of sweat spot where the risk and reward of serving aggressiveness balance to give the best point scoring percentage.

 I can speak to this idea from personal experience.
 One season when I coached at Brown there was a point when I noticed our serving effectiveness had dropped off.
 In my analysis I realized we were only on 1-2 errors per set.
-We were at our best when it was 3-4, so I encouraged our servers to get more aggressive.
+We were at our best when it was 3-4 (this was in the 30-point set days), so I encouraged our servers to get more aggressive.

 Here’s a basic example from the report.